 In this section, we are finally going to learn how to import .dta files in R. Here are the three simple steps to read a Stata file in R:

 1) Load the haven Library:

 First, we are going to load the Haven package:

 Second, before we can import the Stata file, we need to know where the file is located.
-Thus, we create a character variable with the filename.
+In the next step we, therefore, create a character variable with the path to the file.

 dtafile <- file.path(getwd(), "RScripts", "Data", "FifthDayData.dta")

 Note, in the read_dta() example above, the r-script and the data file is in two subfolders (i.e., Data is a subfolder of the script).
 To elaborate, we used the getwd() function to get the current working directory (e.g., “C:/Users/Erik/Documents”).
 Moreover, the .dta file is located in the subfolder (e.g., “Data”) to the “RScripts” folder.
 Thus, the next two character vectors are indicating where the file is and, finally, we have the file name.

 3) Read the Stata (.dta) File into R using read_dta():